Across the nation, women are playing an increasingly critical role in determining the future of our farmland.

 While women increasingly are becoming the primary farm decision-makers, American Farmland Trust's research shows that they are under-represented in conservation programs.

-Mid-Atlantic Women and the Future of Farming project will address this assistance gap with a proven model specifically designed to meet the unique challenges of women farmers and landowners.
+AFT's national Women for the Land initiative is addressing this assistance gap with a proven model specifically designed to meet the unique challenges of women farmers and landowners.